What is ergonomic working?

 How do you apply ergonomic working in practice?

-Working ergonomically is crucial these days, especially now that we're stuck at home due to the coronavirus.
-Spending long hours behind our screens, even at the kitchen table.
-Is that really ergonomic?
-A correct posture is essential!
+Working ergonomically is very important these days, especially now that we are confined to our homes so much due to the coronavirus.
+Spending many hours behind our screens, right at the kitchen table.
+Is that really working ergonomically?
+A correct working posture is essential!
+Even if you might not have the right office chair and your desk is not height-adjustable, we will give you some tips to work as ergonomically as possible at the kitchen table.

 1. Take regular breaks